DevStefIt/DevStefIt/README.md

-- 👋 Hi, I’m @DevStefIt
+- 👋 Hello, this is @DevStefIt
 - 👀 I’m interested in technology, program development and video decoding
 - 🌱 I’m currently learning to grow with all of you